sulyi/BiD-The-Gutter-Syndicate/Calvus-"The Moth"-Grieg/Calvus-The_Moth-Grieg.md

 - "A fish caught in a dream fills no bellies."

+- "No use mending nets while the jetty-troll is hungry."

+- "Better to owe a troll a favor than a ghoul a debt."

+- "Not even trolls don’t build bridges for free."

 ### About Leadership

 -  "Every ship has two captains: the one at the helm and the other chosen by the sea."

+- "You can bargain with a mist-hag, but you’ll never get your soul back."

+- "The sea-witch laughs at the man who curses the waves."